hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 otherwise sufficiently fill up all cores of a compute node.
 Other work should be done on Leibniz.

-The login nodes are freely available.
-Access to the job queues and compute nodes is currently restricted.
+The login nodes and regular compute nodes are freely available.
-Contact UAntwerp user support (hpc@uantwerpen.be) if you are interested in being a test user.
-One requirement is that you have jobs large enough to fill a compute node.

 Hardware details
 ----------------